Acidburn0zzz/pysyck/README.txt

 Most of these tags are self-explanatory.
 The tags ``!python/name:...``, ``!python/object:...``, ``!python/new:...``, and ``!python/apply:...`` are used for constructing Python functions, classes, and objects.
-See the sections `Use Python-specific tags in a YAML document`_ and `Use Python-specific tags to construct Python objects`_ for some examples.
+See the sections `Use Python-specific tags in YAML documents`_ and `Use Python-specific tags to construct Python objects`_ for some examples.

 .. _the YAML types repository: http://yaml.org/type/index.html